shaitarAn/subword-evenness-crosslingual-transfer/README.md

 As second author and contributor, I was responsible for:

 - Preparing multilingual Hugging Face `Dataset` objects from raw text for over 30 low- and high-resource languages, including genre balancing, token curation, and metadata management
-- Designing and running training pipelines for **mBERT** and **mT5** using Hugging Face scripts, including checkpointing, perplexity evaluation, and correlation analysis across language pairs
+- Designing and running training pipelines for **mBERT** and **mT5** using HuggingFace checkpoints
-- Setting up and maintaining experiment infrastructure across multiple servers, optimizing training parameters, and automating evaluation workflows
+- Running perplexity evaluation and correlation analysis across language pairs
 - Co-authoring the paper and supporting documentation

 ---